Zion Williamson To Make His Return For Duke’s ACC Tournament Matchup Against Syracuse

 — Duke Basketball (@DukeMBB) March 14, 2019

-Many fans speculated Zion’s return when the rivals faced off again on March 9 for their regular season-ender, however, as The Inquisitr previously reported, the freshman remained sidelined for the game, and the Tar Heels went on to take another win over the Blue Devils 79-70.
+Many fans speculated on Zion’s return when the rivals faced off again on March 9 for their regular season-ender, however, as The Inquisitr previously reported, the freshman remained sidelined for the game, and the Tar Heels went on to take another win over the Blue Devils 79-70.

 There is no doubt about the impact that the young ball player makes on the Duke basketball team.
 With an average of 21.6 points per game and 8.8 rebounds, the freshman forward’s absence has certainly been felt by the team, which ended their regular season run with a somewhat disappointing record of 3-3, including both losses to their competitors in Carolina Blue right down the road.